mage2pro/securepay/README.md

-The extension integrates your Magento 2 based webstore with the **[SecurePay](https://www.securepay.com.au)** Australian payment service.
+This extension integrates a Magento 2 based webstore with the **[SecurePay](https://www.securepay.com.au)** Australian payment service.

 ## Demo videos